Prefer to scan? Here's the video transcript:

 Is Google Analytics really free?
 If it is, is it any good?

-How many pages are they reading on average,
+- How many pages they're reading on average

-And to answer the question from the title of the video, yes Google Analytics is “free” and is extremely powerful.
-Matter of fact, it is one of the most important digital marketing tools that we always recommend having for every client’s website.
-If you don’t have one, or not sure who in your team has access to it, I strongly recommend you looking into that as soon as possible.
+And to answer the question from the title of the video, yes, Google Analytics is 'free' and is extremely powerful.
+Matter of fact, it is one of the most important digital marketing tools that we always recommend having for every client's website.
+If you don't have one, or are not sure who in your team has access to it, I strongly recommend you look into that as soon as possible.

 On the other hand, if you want more advanced or custom tracking on your website, you'll need to put in the work, which means additional resources are required, hence, not really free.

-Some of the custom trackings that we like to implement for our clients include:
+Some of the custom trackings that we like to implement for clients include:

 So, what I'm trying to say here is, though Google Analytics is free to create and install on your website, it does take additional resources, such as time and very importantly, expertise, to set up the tracking that makes sense for your business.

 You might have heard about this phrase before too, garbage in garbage out.
-If you have not set up the tracking the right way, you’ll have bad input, and naturally, end up with questionable output.
+If you have not set up tracking the right way, you'll have bad input and naturally, end up with a questionable output.
 Or, if you have not set up anything, you will then have zero output, which defeats the purpose of having Google Analytics installed on your website in the first place.

 Firstly, yes, Google Analytics is free.
 However, you need to consider extra resources such as time and expertise to make it work for your business.